 At the end of the Part A examination, a candidate will be awarded a University standardised mark (USM) for each of the four papers.
-The Examiners will recalibrate the raw marks to arrive at the USMs reported to candidates using the standard classes reported above.
+The Examiners will recalibrate the raw marks to arrive at the USMs reported to candidates.
 The examiners aim to ensure that all papers and all subjects within a paper are fairly and equally rewarded, but if in any case a paper, or a subject within a paper, appears to have been problematical, then the examiners may take account of this in calculating USMs.